Moderate Party (New Jersey): Post 2022 election

 Following the defeat of Malinowski in the 2022 election, the party insisted that their mission had not ended and re-focused their efforts on a lawsuit to overturn the state's ban on fusion.
 Their efforts to restore fusion voting have been bolstered by a poll for Fairleigh Dickinson University which stated that 56% of New Jerseyites supported restoring the practice in the state.
 Additionally, another poll by Braun Research, this time on behalf of the New America Foundation, found that 68% of New Jerseyites support fusion voting, and 81% of New Jerseyites are discontent with the two party system.

 The party's lawsuit to implement fusion voting was filed in July 2022 with the New Jersey Republican party motioning to have the case dismissed altogether.
 The New Jersey Attorney General, Matthew Platkin, has also called for the suit to be dismissed.
 However, on May 2, 2023, a three-judge panel rejected the calls for dismissal and announced the lawsuit can proceed to the State Supreme Court.
 The lawsuit saw a surge of bipartisan support in June and July 2023 with the American Civil Liberties Union of New Jersey, Brennan Center for Justice, Cato Institute, the New Jersey Libertarian Party, and five former members of congress, including former House Minority leader and 2004 Presidential Candidate Dick Gephardt (D-MO), voicing their support for the lawsuit and the establishment of fusion voting in the state.
+The party would see further support for their cause from Christine Todd Whitman, Jon Corzine, John Farmer Jr., Andrew Sidamon-Eristoff, and the League of Women Voters.

 The Party's suit for fusion voting filed a request for direct certification to the New Jersey Supreme Court on 20 July 2023.
 The New Jersey Supreme Court rejected hearing the case on September 12, instead leaving the issue in the hands of the appellate division.
 The Moderate Party presented its oral arguments before the Superior Court of the New Jersey Appellate Division on December 10, 2024.
 Specifically, the party argued that banning fusion voting deprived New Jerseyites of their "right to vote, right to equal protection, right to free speech and political association, and right to assemble."